Buying a Home

 The Closing Process

-Before the home is legally transferred to you, all fees and costs (including the sales price) must be fully funded.
+On the day of closing you will do a final walk-through of the home to be sure everything is in the same condition as when you agreed to purchase it.
+Before the home is legally transferred to you, all legal documents must be signed by both buyer and seller, and all fees and costs (including the sales price) must be fully funded.
 During this phase, you will sign all of the mortgage documents, pay closing costs, and sign various other legal transfer documents.

 Once all the papers are signed and the mortgage has funded (seller has been paid) the keys are yours, but don’t forget to change the locks!
-The move-in may occur immediately after the closing or at the date set in the contract and closing documents.
+The move-in may occur immediately after funding or at the date set in the contract and closing documents.
 Congratulations on your new home!